Ahh Portugal.

 Nice Way Porto

 This is a place to bring people together in Porto.
-A charming common area with cosy couches just ripe for spooning in, it’ll be a romantic weekend in Porto together.
+A charming common area with cosy couches just ripe for spooning in, it’ll be a romantic weekend in Porto together if you and your partner wanna stay in the hostel scene.

 Moving away from the pretty city life now to the pretty town life!
 It is a tourist town for sure, but that just means there are heaps more things to do in Lagos.
 From the surrounding awe-invoking nature and cliffs to the fabulous beaches, Lagos is a dope place to visit in Portugal.